kevit-maulik-jobanputra/ERP_main/README.md

 -> Add a .env file to the root of the folder and define and initialize the variables that are inside example.env.

--> Add two files JWT_ADMIN.key and JWT_staff.key to /src/keys folder with different keys in both the files.
+-> Add two files JWT_ADMIN.key and JWT_staff.key to /src/keys folder with different RSA256 keys in both the files.
+You can generate the same from online RSA256 keys generator like https://cryptotools.net/rsagen.

 -> Run npm start from the CLI to start the portal.